 Eating another animal infected with roundworm is a third way that dogs can pick them up.
 These can include rodents, birds, and certain insects.
 Although these are not normal host animals for roundworms and they never mature in them, an egg can activate and grow into a full-sized roundworm once inside your dog.

 Prevention and Treatment of Roundworm

-The easiest way to confirm that your dog has roundworm is for one of our veterinarians to view a stool sample under a microscope.
+The easiest way to confirm that your dog has this parasite is for one of our veterinarians to view a stool sample under a microscope.
 With roundworm being so common in puppies, we typically do this at his first preventive care appointment.
-If your dog has roundworms, we will prescribe a de-worming medication to eliminate them.
-Since no preventive vaccine exists for roundworm, we strongly encourage you to start your dog or puppy on a de-worming medication to help prevent an infestation of this parasite.Please don’t hesitate to contact Chaska Valley Veterinary Clinic if you have additional questions about protecting your dog from roundworm or any other parasites.
+If your dog tests positive, we will prescribe a de-worming medication to eliminate them.
+Since no preventive vaccine exists for this parasite, we strongly encourage you to start your dog or puppy on a de-worming medication to help prevent an infestation of this parasite.Please don’t hesitate to contact Chaska Valley Veterinary Clinic if you have additional questions about protecting your dog from roundworm or any other parasites.
 After all, there’s still a lot of winter to enjoy with your dog.